nightscout/trio-docs/docs/EN/operate/build.md

   https://raw.githubusercontent.com/loopnlearn/loopbuildscripts/main/BuildGlucoseDirect.sh)"
 ```

 The download is placed in your `Downloads` folder in a directory called `BuildxDrip4iOS` or `BuildGlucoseDirect` respectively.
-The downloaded clone is found in a folder with the branch name, date and time encoded.
+The downloaded clone is found in a folder with the branch name, date, and time encoded.

 ### Alternative Branch

 Sometimes, specific branches are offered for testing.
 Any desired branch can be cloned using the **Build_iAPS** script.
-After the final quote of the script command, add a space, hyphen, space and branch_name.
+After the final quote of the script command, add a space, hyphen, space, and branch_name.
 An example is shown below; replace branch_name with your desired branch.
 Note that specific branches like this are not deleted as part of the `Delete Old Downloads` utility discussed in [Maintenance Utilities](#maintenance-utilities).

 ```
 /bin/bash -c "$(curl -fsSL \